develone/mecrisp-pi/README.md

 # Mecrisp-Pi

 Mecrisp Pi is a stack based FPGA co-processor, and Forth interpreter, for the RP2040 and RP2350 chips running on the [Pico-Ice](https://tinyvision.ai/products/pico-ice-fpga-trainer-board) and (soon) [Pico2-Ice](https://discord.gg/4X6caMbHCD) circuit boards.
-Mecrisp Pi provides the firmware, Verilog and Forth to connect the two chips.
+Mecrisp Pi provides the Verilog and Forth to connect the two chips.
+All it needs is your favorite firmware/language on the RP2040/RP2350.
+Since everyone wants a different langauge on the RP2040/RP2350 I leave that part in your good hands, and will be most happy to support you with the Verilog and Forth part.

 There are many differrent things you can build with Mecrisp-Pi:
+- a Jupiter Ace style Forth Computer.
 - Data Filters such as PDM to PCM.
 - an RP2040/2350 coprocessor using the 8 FPGA DSP blocks.
-- a Jupiter Ace style Forth Computer.
 - real time controller with many more I/O ports.
 - very complex I/O devices.